teruteruOuO/Pepper-Expense-Tracker/README.md

 4. Run the command "npm run frontend" to begin the frontend server's operation.
 A link should be revealed in the VSCode terminal.

 # Testing changes
-- Ensure each file are saved (CTRL + S) before checking/testing them.
+- Ensure each file is saved (CTRL + S) before checking/testing them.
 - Frontend: Simply refresh the webpage.
 If you still don't see the changes, kill the terminal associated with the frontend, then rerun frontend.
 - Backend: Must kill the terminal associated with the backend, then rerun backend.